 That’s why the RSPCA has developed our own Guidelines for The Online Advertising of Pets to help websites develop good policies that protect animals and improve consumer trust.

-While some major classifieds sites, such as Gumtree, meet some of these Guidelines, so far only one Australian site that sells pets meets all of the Guidelines.
+While some major classifieds sites, such as Gumtree, meet some of these Guidelines, so far only two Australian sites that advertise and sell pets meet all of the Guidelines, RightPaw and PetSales..
 If you know of a website that you believe should adopt the RSPCA’s Guidelines, you can email them using our prepared text below.

 Help protect pets online.
 We need websites that allow the advertising of pets to step up and protect their welfare, and proactively enforce their existing policies where relevant.